 I wasn’t going to risk any of this!

 When my initial sand turned to well- formed stones on the ultrasound I asked for my gallbladder to be removed.
-The consultations to operation took about 6 months.
+From consultations to operation it took about 6 months.

 It was to be a day surgery, meaning if all went well I was out that evening, as long as I had a responsible adult giving me a lift home and staying with me for the following 24 hours.

 There went my plan to cycle to the hospital and cycle home after the surgery!

 On the day before the operation I had to use some nasal cream three times and take an extra thorough shower washing myself with surgical wash provided by the hospital.
 Both stuff was vial, but helps prevent the spread of MRSA (a very resistant bacterium that causes a lot of problems in the health service).

 I had to call in to find out whether I was on the morning or afternoon rota.
 The admissions nurse called me before I got around to calling:

 I was to report in by 7 am the following morning.